sailcex/kand/README.md

   <b>Kand: A Blazingly Fast Technical Analysis Library, written in Rust.</b>
 </h2>

+> ⚠️ **Development Status**: This project is under active development.
+APIs may change, and some features might not be fully implemented or tested yet.
+Contributions and feedback are welcome!

 <p align="center">
   <picture align="center">
     <img alt="EMA Performance Comparison" src="docs/assets/bench_ema.png" width="600">